R-Mutura/the-clock-module-frmware/README.md

  DO THIS ON A WINDOWS OPERATING SYSTEM!!!
   </h3>
 1) To do this you will need an older version of the arduino particularly version 1.6.9 find it here :link: [Old SoftwareReleases Arduino IDE](https://www.arduino.cc/en/main/OldSoftwareReleases) <br/>
-2) Once you have it setup to burn the bootloader follow this tutotial keenly:link: [Burning Arduino Bootloader](https://create.arduino.cc/projecthub/techmirtz/arduino-without-external-clock-crystal-on-atmega328-d4fcc4)
+2) Once you have it setup to burn the bootloader follow this tutotial keenly:link: [Burning Arduino Bootloader](https://create.arduino.cc/projecthub/techmirtz/arduino-without-external-clock-crystal-on-atmega328-d4fcc4) <br>
 3) You can also use a USBASP to burn the bootloader.
 Note the above instruction will be used but instead of selecting arduino as ISP your programmer the USBASP is selected.

 ![image](https://user-images.githubusercontent.com/85989401/146667082-94dd6fc7-de50-4675-a084-ad729f834af0.png)